Chesapeake Beach | MD

 Established in 1926, Locust Grove, a subdivision within Chesapeake Beach, MD, is made up of 20 homes and features a community pier, dock and beach available to its residents.
 Nestled in the community you will find this adorable beach cottage known as Chez Soleil (translation: In the Sun).

-The bedroom is queen-sized and the Jack & Jill bath with custom shower is also accessible from the sunroom sleeping area and den with water view.
+The main bedroom is queen-sized and the Jack & Jill bath with custom shower is also accessible from the sunroom sleeping area (formerly 2nd bedroom) and den with water view.
 The utility room/laundry, hall closet, and attic with pull-down stairs contain plenty of storage for your deckchairs, fishing poles, grill and more, so you can enjoy this beautiful setting seasonally or throughout the year.

 About an hour from DC with no bridges to cross, you will find the adjacent towns of Chesapeake Beach and North Beach, located in Calvert County, Maryland, where there are still places to discover and enjoy with family and friends.
 The town was established as a resort community at the end of the Chesapeake Beach Railway, a short-line railroad that ran to and from Washington, DC.
 A museum at the old railroad station still exists today and is listed on the National Register of Historic Places.
 The southern end of the city remains heavily wooded and is distinguished by the large sandstone cliffs called the Randle Cliffs.
 These cliffs, and others along the Western Shore of the Chesapeake Bay, tower as high as 180 feet above the water.
 In Chesapeake Beach, you’ll find quiet secluded beaches, waterfront restaurants, succulent seafood, water activities and events, and a quaint, historic, hometown quality of life that residents enjoy year-round.
 Spend a day charter fishing or choose one of the casual restaurants for enjoying Maryland crabs.
 Directly on the bay is the Chesapeake Beach Resort & Spa where you can spend a weekend pampering yourself or playing the slot machines in the area once known as Little Nevada.